 If you enjoyed this, don’t miss our tips to get the best battery life with an iPad or some more general tricks to maximize battery life on iOS devices, including iPhone.

-Have any battery saving tips?
-Let us know in the comments!
+Have any other battery saving tips for MacBook Pro, MacBook Air, and MacBook?
+Let us know your battery life tricks in the comments!

 I use these tips on a late 2013 13″ rMBP.
 According to my iStats, I get something like 14 hours out of it.

 will this work on other devices besides macbook pro ??

 I would imagine things like controlling screen brightness and controlling when flash and plugins load would help any computer PC or Mac.